sureshpandiyan1/whaly/readme.md

-# list of whaly shell commands
+# list of whaly shell commands (not for ruby gems)

 | arguments | definition                                                     |
 |-----------|----------------------------------------------------------------|